rayanfam/rayanfam.github.io/_posts/2018-12-16-hypervisor-from-scratch-part-5.md

 From the following code, you can see what event cause the VM-exit.
 Just keep in mind that some reasons only lead to VM-Exit if the VMCS's control execution fields (described above) allow for it.
 For instance, the execution of HLT in guest software will cause VM-Exit if the 7th bit of the Primary Processor-Based VM-Execution Controls allows it.

 ```
+VOID
-VOID MainVMExitHandler(PGUEST_REGS GuestRegs)
+MainVmexitHandler(PGUEST_REGS GuestRegs)
 {
     ULONG ExitReason = 0;
     __vmx_vmread(VM_EXIT_REASON, &ExitReason);

     ULONG ExitQualification = 0;
     __vmx_vmread(EXIT_QUALIFICATION, &ExitQualification);

     DbgPrint("\nVM_EXIT_REASION 0x%x\n", ExitReason & 0xffff);
-    DbgPrint("\nEXIT_QUALIFICATION 0x%x\n", ExitQualification);
+    DbgPrint("\EXIT_QUALIFICATION 0x%x\n", ExitQualification);

     switch (ExitReason)
     {
         //
         // 25.1.2  Instructions That Cause VM Exits Unconditionally
         // The following instructions cause VM exits when they are executed in VMX non-root operation: CPUID, GETSEC,
         // INVD, and XSETBV.
 This is also true of instructions introduced with VMX, which include: INVEPT, INVVPID,
         // VMCALL, VMCLEAR, VMLAUNCH, VMPTRLD, VMPTRST, VMRESUME, VMXOFF, and VMXON.
         //